What is identity theft?

 Victims can visit the FTC website to obtain a recovery plan and put it into action.
 The plan includes the collection of forms and letters necessary to guide the victim through the recovery process.

-If PII is compromised in a data security breach, victims should follow up with the company responsible about what assistance and protections it may have in place for victims and their data.
+If PII is compromised in a data security breach, victims should follow up with the company responsible about what assistance and protections it has in place for victims and their data.

 Identity theft laws and penalties